elibroftw/blog.elijahlopez.ca/content/posts/objective-morality.md

 ## Preface

+I want to state that this isn't a "progressive" nor "conservative" guideline.
+It's a humanity moral guideline that points out that two extremist sides opposing each other does not make either side the moral authority on every topic!

 For most of human (documented) history, humans have been practicing moral relativism.
 Even to this day, humans are practicing moral relativism.
 To me, morality is objective but almost all humans are practicing moral relativism and holding other humans accountable to a standard that is actually below moral objectivity. **No country practices moral objectivity.** Moral objectivity is the belief that morals aren't determined by the time period we live in and the thinking of the people who set those morals.
 A key example is slavery.
 Slavery is objectively immoral.
-Just because humans in the past had slaves and justified slaves, doesn't mean it was moral at the time, but rather that the humans at the time were not moral enough to see through their faulty thinking.
-Being brainwashed does not mean the actions are moral.
-Actions are immoral regardless of if the perpetrator is brainwashed or raised in a certain manner; They **may be innocent**, but their actions were immoral regardless.
-This is the basis of the insanity defense, but we can take it further to encapsulate people who were raised in very rough neighborhoods.
-Crime is associated with poverty...the solution isn't mass incarceration, it's to re-educate and give human beings enough resources so that they want to hold onto something rather than lose by way of crime.
-This won't solve all crime, but solving violent crime is a good start.
+Just because humans in the past had slaves and justified slaves, doesn't mean it was moral at the time.
+What does it mean?
+Well just like today, it just means that humans at the time practiced moral relativism under the guise that they knew what objective morality is which based on the definition of morality I will soon state isn't true.

 ## Principality of Morality